EVORA-project/evora-ontology/models/docs/parentTaxon.md

 # Slot: parent taxon (parentTaxon)

-_The parent taxon of the current taxon_
+_The parent taxon of the current taxon._